nitinshueran/java/README.md

  ```
  Sample commands, with various combinations of mandatory and optional arguments, to load an existing overview document:
  ```
-  Command1: java -jar overview-document-cmd-{version}.jar --load
+  - java -jar overview-document-cmd-{version}.jar --load
-  Command2: java -jar overview-document-cmd-{version}.jar --load --name=overview-document-sample-name
+  - java -jar overview-document-cmd-{version}.jar --load --name=overview-document-sample-name
-  Command3: java -jar overview-document-cmd-{version}.jar --load --path=../overview-documents/
+  - java -jar overview-document-cmd-{version}.jar --load --path=../overview-documents/
-  Command4: java -jar overview-document-cmd-{version}.jar --load --name=overview-document-sample-name --path=../overview-documents/
+  - java -jar overview-document-cmd-{version}.jar --load --name=overview-document-sample-name --path=../overview-documents/
  ```

  ### Overview document operations - List the contents of an overview document
- This operations could be applied to an existing or new overview doucment, to print the content of the overview doument, this action will be applied in combination with [link](README.md#Load an existing overview document)
+ This operations could be applied to an existing or new overview doucment, to print the content of the overview doument, this action will be applied in combination with [link](#Load an existing overview document)
  To get the help on overview document create command, please execute the following command:
  ```
  Command: java -jar overview-document-cmd-{version}.jar --create --help